Deterministic Inference across Tensor Parallel Sizes That Eliminates Training-Inference Mismatch: Motivation and Challenges

-This design requires a collective \texttt{all-reduce} operation to merge the partial results, introducing communication overhead and making the output sensitive to the order of floating-point summation due to non-associativity.
+This design requires a collective \texttt{all-reduce} operation to merge the partial results, making the output sensitive to the order of summation.

 The rationale behind this design is rooted in how data flows through Transformer layers.
-The outputs of column-parallel layers (e.g., the \textit{QKV proj}, \textit{up proj}, and \textit{gate proj}) serve as inputs to subsequent row-parallel layers (e.g., the \textit{o proj} and \textit{down proj}).
+The outputs of column-parallel layers (e.g., the \textit{up proj}) serve as inputs to subsequent row-parallel layers (e.g., the \textit{down proj}).
 Because the column-parallel layers naturally partition their outputs along the feature dimension, these partitions can be directly consumed by the row-parallel layers without additional synchronization.
 However, the row-parallel linear layer, which serves as the final layer in both the self-attention and FFN modules, must aggregate results from all GPUs through \texttt{all-reduce} operations to obtain the complete output of the current module.

 \textbf{Changing the TP size alters the computation order of the row-parallel layer}.
-For the column-parallel layer, changing the TP size does not affect the output results, since the layer is partitioned along the $N$ dimension, and each GPU produces an output of size $M \times \frac{N}{C}$.
-These outputs are mutually independent, as no accumulation occurs along the shared dimension.
+For the column-parallel layer, changing the TP size does not affect the output, since the outputs from each GPU are mutually independent and no accumulation occurs along the shared dimension.
 However, in the case of a row-parallel layer, both the input $X$ and the weights $W$ are partitioned across GPUs along the $K$ dimension.
-Each GPU computes a partial result of size $M \times N$, and the row-parallel layers aggregate all partial results across GPUs through element-wise reductions.
+Each GPU computes a partial result of size $M \times N$, and the layers aggregate all partial results across GPUs through element-wise reductions.
 Even if the reduction algorithm itself is deterministic, the number of participating devices can alter the computation order for each element.
 As illustrated in Figure~\ref{fig:global_reduce}, when using the standard cuBLAS GEMM for matrix multiplication, each GPU first performs a local reduction along the $K$ dimension sequentially, after which the partial results are further reduced across GPUs via NCCL along the same dimension.
 Thus, different TP sizes change the reduction order, which can lead to divergent outputs.
-Consequently, batch-invariant kernels alone cannot guarantee reproducibility across different TP configurations.
+Consequently, BIO alone cannot guarantee reproducibility across different TP configurations.

-In summary, to achieve deterministic inference regardless of TP size, it is necessary to co-design the matrix multiplication and inter-GPU All-Reduce operations to ensure that the global reduction order of the row-parallel linear layer remains consistent across varying TP configurations.